AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 MEAN.JS version: 0.5.0
 ```

 Navigate to `http://localhost:8443` in a browser.
 Click **Sign Up** in the top menu and try to create a dummy user just like before.
-If you are successful, then your app is writing data to the Cosmos DB database in Azure.
+If you are successful, then your app is writing data to the DocumentDb database in Azure.

 In the terminal, stop Node.js by typing `Ctrl`+`C`.